zenoNong/OCaml-Functional-Learning/OCaml_Notes/OCaml_Higher_order_programming/OCaml_filter.md

 | Cross-language support     | Common in Python, Java, etc.            |

 > Like `map`, `filter` improves **code reuse, clarity, and abstraction** by factoring common patterns.

----

-Let me know if you’d like a comparison chart of `map` vs `filter` or a visual guide!